preciofishbone/OmniaDocsG2/pages/reports/index.rst

 Add the query this way:

 1. Choose "Dynamic" or the name of the page collection.
-2. If you chose "Dynamic", select a token.
+2. If you chose "Dynamic", select a token by clicking the i-icon.

 .. image:: analysis-new-query-token.png